 The CCPA and CPRA could mark the beginning of a trend toward more stringent privacy legislation in the United States.
 The CCPA has prompted a number of proposals for federal and state privacy legislation, some of which have been enacted.
 Many of these proposed and enacted laws are comprehensive privacy statutes that impose obligations similar to the CCPA.
-For example, Colorado enacted the Colorado Privacy Act ("CPA"), legislation similar to the CCPA that has taken effect in 2023; Connecticut and Virginia have also enacted legislation similar to the CCPA and CPA that have taken effect in 2023; Utah has enacted similar legislation that will take effect on December 31, 2023; Florida, Montana, Oregon, and Texas have enacted similar legislation that will take effect in 2024; Tennessee and Iowa have enacted similar legislation that will take effect in 2025; and Indiana has enacted similar legislation that will take effect in 2026.
-In addition, Delaware has passed legislation that is awaiting signature by its state governor and that would go into effect in 2025.
+For example, Colorado enacted the Colorado Privacy Act ("CPA"), legislation similar to the CCPA that has taken effect in 2023; Connecticut and Virginia have also enacted legislation similar to the CCPA and CPA that have taken effect in 2023; Utah has enacted similar legislation that will take effect on December 31, 2023; Florida, Montana, Oregon, and Texas have enacted similar legislation that takes effect in 2024; Delaware, Iowa, and Tennessee have enacted similar legislation that will take effect in 2025; and Indiana has enacted similar legislation that will take effect in 2026.
 With regard to the CPA, we are monitoring developments closely in view of our operations in Colorado.
 The CPA and its implementing rules, the final version of which were issued by the Colorado Attorney General, became effective July 1, 2023.
 We may be required to modify our policies and practices and otherwise to incur additional costs and expenses in an effort to comply with the CPA and other new and evolving state privacy legislation.
 Collectively, these reflect a trend toward more stringent privacy legislation in the United States.
 The enactment of such laws could have potentially conflicting requirements that would make compliance challenging.